carbocation/interpose/README.md

 )

 func main() {
+	middle := interpose.New()

+	// Send a header telling the world this is coming from an Interpose Test Server
+	// You could imagine setting Content-type application/json or other useful
+	// headers in other circumstances.
+	middle.UseHandler(http.HandlerFunc(func(rw http.ResponseWriter, req *http.Request) {
+		rw.Header().Set("X-Server-Name", "Interpose Test Server")
+	}))

 	// In this example, we use a basic router with a catchall route that
 	// matches any path.
 In other examples in this project, we use a
 	// more advanced router.
+	// The last middleware added is the last executed, so by adding the router
+	// last, our other middleware get a chance to modify HTTP headers before our
-	router := http.NewServeMux()
+	// router writes to the HTTP Body router := http.NewServeMux()
+	middle.UseHandler(router)

 	router.Handle("/", http.HandlerFunc(func(w http.ResponseWriter, req *http.Request) {
 		fmt.Fprintf(w, "Welcome to %s!", req.URL.Path)
-	}))

-	middle := interpose.New()

-	// Apply the router.
-The first added is the last executed, so by adding
-	// the router first, our other middleware can modify HTTP headers before our
-	// router writes to the HTTP Body middle.UseHandler(router)

-	// Send a header telling the world this is coming from an Interpose Test Server
-	// You could imagine setting Content-type application/json or other useful
-	// headers in other circumstances.
-	middle.UseHandler(http.HandlerFunc(func(rw http.ResponseWriter, req *http.Request) {
-		rw.Header().Set("X-Server-Name", "Interpose Test Server")
 	}))

 	http.ListenAndServe(":3001", middle)